 When “Connecting the Dots” Fails – Communication Pitfalls in Group Projects

 Long-term group projects, such as a website redesign, are the reality of most companies and communication is critical to the success of these complicated endeavors.
-Building a solid foundation and support system for the communication, application and implementation processes are essential for a positive outcome – each of which are comprised of “dots.”
-Projects such as website redesigns are managed by people with pre-existing biases, behaviors and perceptions that affect their understanding of the “dots” in play and subsequently, the reality of your project.
+Building a solid foundation and support system for the communication, application, and implementation processes are essential for a positive outcome – each of which is comprised of “dots.”
+Projects such as website redesigns are managed by people with pre-existing biases, behaviors, and perceptions that affect their understanding of the “dots” in play and subsequently, the reality of your project.

 Lining up the “Dots”

 Recognizing the value of people’s dots is essential to “thinking outside of the box”.
 “The box” is made up of walls comprised of “dots”.
-Psychologists often refer to the box concept in terms of schemas, or paradigms of thought.
-Realizing the relationship between “dots” and “boxes” from the outset will help maximize the project’s performance by leveraging these notions to its fullest potential.
+Psychologists often refer to the box concept in terms of schemas or paradigms of thought.
+Realizing the relationship between “dots” and “boxes” from the outset will help maximize the project’s performance by leveraging these notions to their fullest potential.

 The phrase “connecting the dots” is well known, but what they are and how the dots are connected have not been well documented or communicated.
 Because of this lack of knowledge, people either don’t “connect the dots,” do so in their own unique way (which detracts from a common methodology to build on, share with others, and create synergies among team members), or do so in such a limited way that they aren’t taking full advantage of the process – all of which reduce the effectiveness of your project.

 Culture, personal perceptions, individual biases, and other “invisible” variables drive behavior and complicate the “simple” notions of “connecting the dots” and “thinking out of the box.”

 To make the idea and importance of dots and boxes visible and top of mind, remind yourself of these facts.
 Doing so will keep your project on track and even take it to a new level.